-While a young artist at Washington National Opera, Ms. Freedman sang the role of Jade Boucher in Dead Man Walking, Suzuki in Madame Butterfly, Marcellina in the Emerging Artists performance of The Marriage of Figaro, Gertrude in Hansel and Gretel, Queen Lili'uokalani in the world premiere of Better Gods, and Rossweisse in Francesca Zambello’s production of Der Ring des Nibelungen.
+As a young artist at Washington National Opera, Ms. Freedman sang the role of Jade Boucher in Dead Man Walking, Marcellina in the Emerging Artists performance of The Marriage of Figaro, Gertrude in Hansel and Gretel, Queen Lili'uokalani in the world premiere of Better Gods, and Rossweisse in Francesca Zambello’s production of Der Ring des Nibelungen.

-Recent seasons have included Zotico in Cavalli's Eliogabalo with Gotham Chamber Opera, Mozart’s Requiem with the Florida Orchestra, Marcellina in Le nozze di Figaro with the Merola Opera Program, Ascalax in Telemann's Orpheus with New York City Opera, and both Federica in Luisa Miller and Third Lady in The Magic Flute with Chautauqua Opera.
-Additional engagements have included Alisa in Lucia di Lamermoor with Sarasota Opera, and covering Ruth in the world premiere production of Nico Muhly’s Dark Sisters at both Gotham Chamber Opera and Opera Company of Philadelphia.
-She performed Alan Smith's Vignettes: Covered Wagon Woman and covered Baba the Turk in The Rake's Progress with Music Academy of the West, and has sung with Central City Opera and the Caramoor Festival.
+Additional engagements include Zotico in Cavalli's Eliogabalo with Gotham Chamber Opera, Mozart’s Requiem with the Florida Orchestra, Marcellina in Le nozze di Figaro with the Merola Opera Program, Ascalax in Telemann's Orpheus with New York City Opera, and both Federica in Luisa Miller and Third Lady in The Magic Flute with Chautauqua Opera.
+She has covered Ruth in the world premiere production of Nico Muhly’s Dark Sisters at both Gotham Chamber Opera and Opera Company of Philadelphia, performed Alan Smith's Vignettes: Covered Wagon Woman and covered Baba the Turk in The Rake's Progress with Music Academy of the West, and has sung with Central City Opera and the Caramoor Festival.